Queens Power of Attorney Lawyers

 - Your designated agent must also sign and date the document before a notary

-At SBAGK LLP, we serve clients in New York and other areas throughout the Northeastern United States.
+At Gill & Kadochnikov P.C., we serve clients in New York and other areas throughout the Northeastern United States.
 For detailed information about your state’s power of attorney requirements, consult one of our knowledgeable lawyers.